irachex/doubangallery/README.md

 ## Example

-Douban Gallery only support movie collection now and the UI is poor.
+Douban Gallery support movie collection now and the UI is poor.
 Specify user id in url like: <http://hzqtc.github.com/doubangallery/#hzqtc>.
 Replace the user id after '#' to anyone with a open profile.

+And Douban FM's favourite songs <http://irachex.github.com/doubangallery/#irachex>.

 ## TO-DOs